corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/set-permissions.md

 {{< note >}}
-Double dollar signs (`$$`) are necessary as `$` is a special character in the [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format, which is used in Corda 5's configuration files.
+Double dollar signs (`$$`) are necessary as `$` is a special character in the [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format, which is used in Corda's configuration files.
 {{< /note >}}